 In periods of high stress, women’s bodies can produce more androgen, the male hormones that cause hair loss.
 Stress can cause loss of appetite; hence, the hair won’t get the nutrients it needs.
 Very important is not to become even more stressed when you realise you’re losing more hair than usual.
 Remember to keep a healthy diet, exercise and get enough sleep.
 We cannot emphasise enough the importance of a good night’s sleep, which you’re probably not having if you’re stressed.
 To help you overcome this problem, try a soothing Chamomile tea or Valerian capsules before going to bed.

 A balanced lifestyle is crucial for our health as a whole, including our hair, which means we need a balanced diet, lots of water and exercise.
 Our strings are the first to show signs of any nutritional deficiency; this is why crash diets and extreme weight loss causes hair loss.
 Do eat healthy snacks between meals to give your hair cells enough energy to grow.
-The best foods to promote hair growth are: berries, avocado, nuts, beans, eggs, spinach, sweet potatoes and salmon, that is rich in omega-3 fatty acids and vitamin D.
+The best foods to promote hair growth are berries, avocado, nuts, beans, eggs, spinach, sweet potatoes and salmon, rich in omega-3 fatty acids and vitamin D.

 Age and Genetic

-Whatever the cause is, know that hair grows in cycles so you won’t see changes as soon as you take the necessary steps to improve your mane’s health.
+Whatever the cause is, know that hair grows in cycles, so you won’t see changes as soon as you take the necessary steps to improve your mane’s health.
 As with most things in life, you will have to be consistent and patient; your effort will start paying off after about two months.